2 Course Information

 2.6 Course Material

-No required text.
 Course materials will be selected from journals, books, and other published scientific literature.
-These will be available as PDFs through the course website.
-Materials will be divided into required and optional.
+These will be available as PDFs through the course google drive and listed in the lecture plan section below.

 2.7 Course Format